Jupaolivera/jupaolivera/README.md

 ## I'm a Full Stack Developer from Argentina.

-### I'm currently working on a marketplace project using TypeScript, React, Redux, Bootstrap, Node, Express, PostgreSQL and Sequelize.
+### I have just finished working on a marketplace project using TypeScript, React, Redux, Bootstrap, Node, Express, PostgreSQL and Sequelize.

 ******